awsdocs/amazon-efs-user-guide/doc_source/walkthrough-file-sync-onpremise.md

 Create a sync task and configure the source and destination file systems\.

+**Note**
+EFS File Sync doesn't support syncing from an EFS source to a NFS destination\.
+You can't create a sync task while your source or destination files are being modified\.

 **To create a sync task**

 1. Choose **Create sync task**\.
 The **Configure source location** page appears\.